Perfect! I have all the information I need. Here's the blog post for Schnoodles:

 Get the Full Support System for Your Schnoodle

-This guide gives you real solutions you can start using today.
-But raising a well-behaved Schnoodle is an ongoing journey, not a one-time fix.
+This article gives you real solutions you can start using today.
+But raising a Schnoodle is an ongoing journey, especially with their unique needs around prey drive management, barking control, and stubborn temperament.

 That's why we created our free Skool community—to give you continuous support every step of the way.